 Click on an issue to read what Tulsi Gabbard has said on the campaign trail.

-For our take on why these are the 12 issues that are most important to our community, read here.
+For our take on why these are the 12 issues that are critical to our community, read here.

 WASHINGTON POST: Do you support eliminating the electoral college in favor of the popular vote?

 Gabbard supports reforming the electoral college or exploring the Proportional Plan but doesn’t want to eliminate it, she told The Post.
 (6/21/2019, The Washington Post)

 Civil Rights and Civil Liberties